nicktindall/cyclon.p2p/README.md

 The purpose of the `Bootstrap` is to retrieve some peers to initially populate a node's neighbour cache.
 Its interface is quite simple.

 #### `getInitialPeerSet(localNode, maxPeers)`
 Get an initial set of peers.
-Returns a [Bluebird](https://github.com/petkaantonov/bluebird) promise that will resolve to a set of peers no greater than the specified limit.
+Returns a Promise that will resolve to a set of peers no greater than the specified limit.

 ##### Parameters
 * **localNode** The CyclonNode that is requesting the peers.